 - Feature articles, blogs, reviews that the right person would be interested reading

 - Make your content informative and clearly show its value (turn viewers into buyers!)

 - Include social proof by way of testimonials or user generated images that show how much your consumers gain from your product

 - Nobody likes waiting!
-Make sure your landing page doesn’t waste your consumers’ attention by loading slowly.
+Make sure your page doesn’t waste your consumers’ attention by loading slowly.
 After four seconds of waiting for a page to load, 25% of consumers are ready to move on.

-- Is your landing page mobile friendly?
+- Is your page mobile friendly?
 Since mobile now represents 65% of all digital media time, optimizing performance means ensuring you’re landing page is accessible on mobile devices.